Date Calculator: Find Days Between Dates

 Understanding Holidays

 Generally, holidays are meant to commemorate some event, person, or group of cultural or religious significance.
-Although certain holidays, such as Christmas and New Year's Day, are widely celebrated worldwide, most countries have their own set of holidays that are specific to the country, and even the same holidays may be observed differently within countries: some may receive a full suspension of typical daily activities, while others may only get partial days off.
+Although certain holidays, such as Christmas and New Year's Day, are widely celebrated worldwide, most countries have their own set of holidays that are specific to the country, and even the same holidays may be observed differently within countries.

 U.S. Federal Holidays

 Certain holidays such as New Year's Day are referred to as "fixed holidays," since they fall on the same date every year.
-Others, such as the birthday of Martin Luther King, Jr., don't have a fixed date, because they occur on a "floating Monday"; in this particular case, the holiday occurs on the third Monday of January.
-Another widely observed holiday in the U.S., Thanksgiving, occurs on a "floating Thursday," the fourth Thursday In November, hence the dates of these holidays vary by year.
+Others, such as the birthday of Martin Luther King, Jr., occur on a "floating Monday"; in this particular case, the holiday occurs on the third Monday of January.
+Another widely observed holiday in the U.S., Thanksgiving, occurs on a "floating Thursday," the fourth Thursday in November.

 Business Day Calculations